Tropical Mirror Symmetry in Dimension One: Tropical mirror symmetry for elliptic curves

 Just as before, we can also in the tropical world allow source curves to be disconnected, and add the superscript $\bullet$ in the notation.

-\begin{remark}[Leaking] We can tweak the definition of tropical covers of $E_{\TT}$ (resp. $\PP^1_{\TT}$) satisfying point and psi-conditions as follows: fix a direction for the target curve and specify for each end $i$ of the source curve an integer $l_i$.
+\begin{Remark}[leaking] We can tweak the definition of tropical covers of $E_{\TT}$ (resp. $\PP^1_{\TT}$) satisfying point and psi-conditions as follows: fix a direction for the target curve and specify for each end~$i$ of the source curve an integer $l_i$.
 Change the balancing condition in such a way that for the two flags $f_1$ and $f_2$ adjacent to $\pi(i)\in\lbrace p_1,\dots,p_n\rbrace$ (where we chose the notation to match the direction), the local degrees are not equal but differ by $l_i$:

 We call such covers \emph{leaky tropical covers}.
-Leaky tropical covers show up as floor diagrams representing counts of tropical curves in toric surfaces (see e.g.\ \cite{BM08, FM09, AB14}).
-We introduce them here, since they can be treated in terms of Feynman integrals analogously to their balanced versions. \end{remark}
+Leaky tropical covers show up as floor diagrams representing counts of tropical curves in toric surfaces resp.\ in $\mathbb{P}^1$-bundles over $E$ (see, e.g., \cite{AB14, Blom21, Blom22, BM08, FM09}).
+We introduce them here, since they can be treated in terms of Feynman integrals analogously to their balanced versions. \end{Remark}